ryangball/nice-updater/README.md

 ## Requirements
 ### Yo
 - [Yo](https://github.com/sheagcraig/yo) is required to display the Notification Center alerts.
-The alerts that 'Yo' creates are persistent, and you can specify custom buttons which apply an action.
+The alerts that 'Yo' create are persistent, and you can specify custom buttons which apply an action.
 This is used to allow the user to either cancel the alert, or install updates from there easily. *See [Jamf Pro Requirements](https://github.com/ryangball/nice-updater#jamf-pro-requirements) for related information.
 - To avoid packaging 'Yo' for use in your Jamf Pro environment, you can configure a Jamf Pro policy with "Execution Frequency" set to "Ongoing", triggered by a custom event called "yo" which runs [install_latest_yo.sh](https://github.com/ryangball/nice-updater/blob/master/install_latest_yo.sh) as a payload.
 - Alternatively you can download the latest release .pkg of 'Yo' [here](https://github.com/sheagcraig/yo/releases/latest).
 There is also info on how to customize the 'Yo' default icon [here](https://github.com/sheagcraig/yo#icons).